nitinkc/nitinkc.github.io/_posts/microservices/2023-02-19-jackson-mapper-details.md

 }
 ```

-The phone filter uses a pattern to filter the phone number that does not follow a particular pattern
+The phone filter uses a pattern to filter out the phone number that does not follow a particular pattern
 ```java
 public class PhoneFilter {
     private static Pattern phonePattern = Pattern.compile("\\d{3}-\\d{3}-\\d{4}");//111-111-1111